 Jane has been nominated for two Tony awards for her work on Jitney and Machinal (directed by Lyndsey Turner) and for three Drama Desks for her work on Color Purple (directed by John Doyle), Machinal and Passion (also directed by John Doyle).
 In 2016 Jane was awarded the Ruth Morley Design Award from the League of Professional Theater Women; and in 2013 she won the Henry Hewes design award for her work on Annie Baker's The Flick (directed by Sam Gold).
 Other exciting projects in the last few years include designs for All the Way on Broadway (Tony award for Best Play, directed by Bill Rauch); Lucia di Lammermoor at Sydney Opera House; The Whale at Playwrights Horizons and The Ambassador Project, a stage show of Gabriel Kahane's album directed by John Tiffany.

-Jane is a company member of the Monica Bill Barnes Dance Company, who are currently working on three projects – Three Acts, Two Dancers, One Radio Host with Ira Glass; a new museum workout with illustrator Maira Kalman; and Happy Hour, a piece involving karaoke, cocktails and suits.
-Jane has an ongoing relationship with the Oregon Shakespeare Festival, and long standing collaborations with directors John Doyle, Sam Gold and Bill Rauch, among others, as well as with choreographer Doug Varone, with whom she was awarded a Bessie for light and dance.
-She maintains personal and professional connections with Dublin and London; and has been teaching about light and theater design to anyone who will listen at Princeton University since 2007.
+Jane is a company member of the Monica Bill Barnes Dance Company, whose recent projects include One Night Only at the Women's Project; Three Acts, Two Dancers, One Radio Host with Ira Glass; a museum workout of the Metropolitan Museum with illustrator Maira Kalman; and Happy Hour, a piece involving karaoke, cocktails and suits.
+Jane has an ongoing relationship with the Oregon Shakespeare Festival with Bill Rauch and Classic Stage Company with John Doyle.
+She maintains personal and professional connections with Dublin and London; and has been teaching about light and theater design to anyone who will listen since 2007.
+In 2016 Jane became the director of the program in theater at Princeton University.